The Community-Building Power of Sport

 Sport Can Improve Our Collective Mental Health

 Being physically active improves our individual overall well‐being, but I also believe it improves our collective well‐being too.
-At the skating championships, I watched young athletes who have been working their whole lives to be the best ﬁgure skaters in the country––stretching themselves to overcome all limitations to pursue and achieve their dreams.
-Watching them made me feel so hopeful, knowing that just the striving itself is inherently optimistic.
 Sport promotes the belief that, as humans, we can overcome challenges, we can make dreams become reality and we can hope that all of that hard work is worth it in the end.
 With hope, we can achieve anything.

 Sport Strengthens National Pride

-I don't know about you, but when I see the Olympic clothing gear released every two years, I can't help but get excited, immediately buying a maple leaf clad item that I will proudly wear for years to come.
+I don't know about you, but when I see the Olympic clothing gear released every few years, I can't help but get excited.
 When we come together as a country to cheer for the homegrown hero, we band together in a unique way, remembering just how great our country is.
-When we hear the sound of a roaring crowd after the goal scored or a record is broken, we animate a collective pride in our athletes and the Canadian values we hold dear.
-A University of British Columbia study that measured the impact of the 2010 Winter Olympic Games found that in addition to economic beneﬁts, our region beneﬁted culturally.
+When we hear the sound of a roaring crowd after the goal scored or a record is broken, we animate a collective pride in our athletes and the values we hold dear.

 Sport Promotes Inclusion Through A Celebration of Diversity

 While sport supports patriotism, it also facilitates inclusion, whether that be an increase in participation by diverse groups or greater exposure to sports featuring athletes with disabilities.
-The same UBC study found that the 2010 games saw a greater participation of Aboriginal groups and minorities in particular.
 Through events like the Olympics, we get exposed to new cultures, new ways of thinking and diﬀerent abilities.
 Sport reminds us that there is more that binds us together than separates us, and promotes the values and skills of teamwork, cooperation, mutual respect and acceptance.

 Sport is Just Plain Fun